alazaroc/blog-web-code/_posts/2024-02-04-amazon-api-gateway-exposed.md

 You already know what an API (**A**pplication **P**rogramming **I**nterface) is, [what is Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html){:target="_blank"}, [when choosing between REST and HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html){:target="_blank"}, and have experience and don't need [tutorials or workshops](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-tutorials.html){:target="_blank"}.

-I neither need to remind you of the `advantages` of using AWS API Gateway (scalability, security, performance, life management,...) nor what the most common `use cases` are (serverless architectures, microservices, data retrieval...).
+I neither need to remind you of the `advantages` of using Amazon API Gateway (scalability, security, performance, life management,...) nor what the most common `use cases` are (serverless architectures, microservices, data retrieval...).

 Then, we can just enter the details of the options for exposing API Gateway.